kaousheik-26/info-viz/README.md

 - Click tokens to toggle selection, shift+click for range
 - Select All / Clear buttons, Mean / Max aggregation
 - Frame strip shows heatmap overlay with per-frame attention score
+- **Compare Layers** — enter a frame index and a comma-separated list of layer indices (e.g. `0, 8, 16, 27`) to render that frame side-by-side under each specified layer's heatmap, using the current token selection

 **Parallel Coordinates (appears automatically below the frame strip when tokens are selected):**